panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 }
 ```

-With the dependencies properly set, `useEffect()` updates the closure as soon as `count` changes.
+With the dependencies properly set, `useEffect()` updates the closure of `setInterval()` as soon as `count` changes.

 Open the fixed [demo](https://codesandbox.io/s/stale-closure-fixed-rrfc2?file=/src/index.js) and click a few times increase.
 The console will log the actual value of `count`.

 To prevent closures from capturing old values:

-> Always makes sure that any state or prop value used inside of a callback supplied to a hook is indicated as a dependency.
+> Always makes sure that any state or prop values used inside of a callback supplied to a hook is indicated as a dependency.

 [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) can help you not forget to properly set the hooks dependecies.

 ## 4. Do Not use the state for infrastructure data

-Once I had to invoke a side-effect on state variable update, but without invoking the side-effect on the first render.

-As you might know, `useEffect(callback, deps)` always invokes the `callback` after initially mounting the component: so I want to avoid that.
+Once I needed to invoke a side-effect on state update, but without invoking the side-effect on the first render. `useEffect(callback, deps)` always invokes the `callback` after mounting of the component: so I want to avoid that.

 Surprinsngly for me, I found the following solution: